MicrosoftDocs/power-platform/power-platform/alm/faqs-AI-deployment-notes-pipelines.md

 ## What's use Copilot to generate deployment notes in pipelines?

 AI-generated deployment notes is a feature in pipelines for Power Platform that allows you to seamlessly generate deployment notes to provide more context to your deployment record.
-The only steps are to review what AI has generated for you, and click **Apply** at the last summary page of the deployment configuration.
+The only steps are to review what AI has generated for you (pre-filled in the Deployment notes field), and continue to deploy.

 ## What are the system’s capabilities?